cdupont/CorentinDupont-WebPage/blog/posts/Cosmology/2015-01-28-Dimensions.md

 - In dimension one (moving along a line), there is no rotation.
 - In dimension two (moving on a plane), there is one rotation: rotating around a point.
-- In dimension three, there is the three rotations.
+- In dimension three, there are three rotations.
-- In dimension four, there is... six rotations.
+- In dimension four, there are... six rotations.

 This is summed up in the following table: